Stewardship vs Carelessness_ A Look into Preventative Maintenance

 Chief Executive Officer

-Tim Cool is the founder of Smart Church Solutions and takes great pride in helping churches optimize their facilities.
+Tim Cool is the President and CEO of Smart Church Solutions and takes great pride in helping churches optimize their facilities.
 When he’s not at the helm of his company, he’s dedicated to his family, being a husband to Lisa and a father to 27-year-old triplets.
 An enthusiast of the outdoors, Tim enjoys the simplicity of hiking in the North Carolina mountains.

 Share